Colon and small intestine

 Diarrhea — loose, watery and possibly more-frequent bowel movements — is a common problem.
 Sometimes, it's the only symptom.
 At other times, it may be associated with other symptoms, such as nausea, vomiting, abdominal pain or weight loss.

 Luckily, diarrhea is usually short-lived, lasting no more than a few days.
-But, when diarrhea lasts for weeks, it usually indicates that's there's another problem.
-If you have diarrhea for weeks or longer, you may have a condition such as irritable bowel disorder, or a more serious disorder, such as a persistent infection or inflammatory bowel disease.
+But when diarrhea lasts beyond a few days into weeks, it usually means that there's another problem — such as irritable bowel syndrome (IBS) or a more serious disorder, including ongoing infection, celiac disease or inflammatory bowel disease (IBD).

-- Abdominal cramps
+- Belly cramps or pain.

-- Blood in the stool
+- Blood in the stool.

-- Mucus in the stool
+- Mucus in the stool.

-- Urgent need to have a bowel movement
+- Urgent need to have a bowel movement.

 When to see a doctor